medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 The user should have enough permissions to take over the different tasks.
 The permissions you need differ from task to task.
 The installation of required packages necessitates administrator access, whereas the data import requires permissions to create new projects and having read/write access to it.

+Please specify these parameters either in the .Rprofile or directly each of the R scripts directly.

 ## 1) Installation of required R packages
 Before you import data, you need to configure and add the required R packages to the R server.
 This includes the following R packages:
 - DsBase (6.2.0) -https://github.com/datashield/dsBase